 Komarovsky about chickenpox in infants

 An experienced pediatrician, Evgeny Olegovich Komarovsky, notes the frequency of severe chickenpox in infants.
-To avoid congenital chickenpox, he recommends delaying childbirth for a few days and at the same time curing the expectant mother.
-As for the infection of chickenpox crumbs, Evgeny Olegovich advises not to worry, since all this, today, is being treated.
+To avoid congenital chickenpox, he recommends delaying childbirth for a few days and still recovering to the expectant mother.
+As for the infection of chicken pox in babies, Evgeniy Olegovich advises not to worry, since all this, today, can be treated.

 Chickenpox in newborns and infants (photos, symptoms, treatment) will be discussed below.
-This is a problem that is of great concern to young parents faced with this infectious pathology.
-The very question of whether an infant can get chickenpox requires special consideration.
-Such a disease is not uncommon in childhood, but in newborn babies it can be quite severe with low immunity.
-Unfortunately, the answer to the question of whether an infant can become infected with chickenpox will be in the affirmative, but parents are quite capable of reducing the likelihood of such infection.
+This is a problem that is of great concern to young parents who are faced with this infectious pathology.
+The very question of whether infant contracting chickenpox requires special consideration.
+This disease is not uncommon in childhood, but in newborn infants it can be quite severe with reduced immunity.
+To the question of whether an infant can become infected with chickenpox, unfortunately, the answer will be in the affirmative, but parents are quite capable of reducing the likelihood of such infection.

 The essence of the disease

-Chickenpox, or rather chickenpox, belongs to the group of exodermatoses and is an acute infectious lesion, manifested in the form of a skin rash.
-The skin lesion consists of papules and vesicles and has a generalized character, i.e. affects almost all parts of the body.
-The causative agent of the disease is the herpes virus - varicella zoster.
-The disease is characterized by a shallow lesion of the skin, affecting only the upper layers of the epidermis, which facilitates treatment.
+Chickenpox, or more precisely, chickenpox, belongs to the group of exodermatoses and is an acute infectious lesion that manifests itself in the form of a skin rash.
+The skin lesion consists of papules and vesicles and is generalized, i.e. affects almost all parts of the body.
+The causative agent of the disease is the herpes virus – varicella zoster.
+The disease is characterized by shallow damage to the skin, affecting only the upper layers of the epidermis, which facilitates treatment.

-Can a nursing baby get chickenpox?
-At its core, chickenpox is a typical anthroponosis and provides strong immunity.
-In other words, infection can occur only from an infected person, and a person who has been ill at least once acquires immunity to the pathogen.
-In infancy, the immune defense of the baby is mainly provided by the protective functions of breast milk.
-Thus, up to 3-4 months, the baby is under the protection of the mother, which means that infection is possible only if the woman has never had chickenpox and does not have immunity to it.
+Can a baby get chickenpox?
+At its core, chickenpox is a typical anthroponosis and provides lasting immunity.
+In other words, infection can only occur from an infected person, and a person who has been ill at least once acquires immunity to the pathogen.
+In infancy, the child's immune protection is mainly provided due to the protective functions of mother's milk.
+Thus, up to 3-4 months, the baby is under the protection of the mother, which means that infection is possible only if the woman has never had chickenpox and is not immune to it.

-Important: Given the fact that in childhood (up to 10-14 years) the vast majority of people suffer the disease to one degree or another, the lack of immunity in the mother is a rather rare occurrence.
-Therefore, the question of whether infants have chickenpox can be answered as follows: they get sick quite rarely before the age of 6 months and only in the absence of maternal immunity.
+Important: Taking into account the fact that in childhood (up to 10-14 years) the vast majority of people suffer from the disease to varying degrees of complexity, the absence of immunity in the mother is a rather rare occurrence.
+Therefore, the question of whether infants get chickenpox can be answered this way: they get sick quite rarely under the age of 6 months and only in the absence of maternal immunity.

 At the age of 6-12 months, immune protection begins to be provided mainly by the developing child's body.
-During this period, chickenpox in infants may appear through direct contact with an infected person.
-Consequently, the likelihood of infection increases significantly, and preventive measures to prevent contact with sick people come to the fore.
-The most dangerous period in terms of infection is considered to be the period from November to June.
+During this period, chickenpox may appear in infants through direct contact with an infected person.
+Consequently, the likelihood of infection increases significantly, and preventive measures to avoid contact with sick people.
+The most dangerous period in terms of infection is November-June.

 Etiological features of the disease

-Chickenpox infection is possible only by airborne droplets through direct contact with a sick person (usually a child).
+Infection with chickenpox is possible only through airborne droplets through direct contact with a sick person (usually a child).
 Adults with shingles are also at risk.
-Contact-household way, i.e. through objects or clothing, not fixed.
-The infectious ability of a virus in the absence of immunity to it is almost 100%.
+Contact and household path, i.e. through objects or clothing, not recorded.
+The infectivity of the virus in the absence of immunity to it is almost 100%.

-Chickenpox in newborns is completely dependent on the condition of the mother's body.
+Chickenpox in newborns depends entirely on the condition of the mother's body.
 At the age of up to 3 months, infection of an infant is possible under 2 conditions:

 • contact of the baby with an infected person if his mother has never had chickenpox;

-• congenital chickenpox in the case when a woman contracted chickenpox just before childbirth, and the antibodies did not have time to develop.
+• congenital chickenpox in the case when a woman became infected with chickenpox immediately before giving birth, and antibodies did not have time to develop.

 Features of the manifestation of the disease

-Once in the child's body, the virus quickly spreads through it with blood and lymph, penetrates into the layers of the skin and mucous membranes, where it begins to actively divide.
+Once in the child’s body, the virus quickly spreads through the blood and lymph, penetrates the layers of the skin and mucous membranes, where it begins active division.
 In places where the pathogen settles (in the spiny skin tissues and epithelium), an inflammatory reaction occurs.
-The incubation period of the disease is from 5 to 20 days.
+Incubation period illness lasts from 5 to 20 days.

-At the initial stage, chickenpox in newborns and infants (photo attached) manifests itself in the form of skin redness up to 12-15 mm in size.
-In this place, blisters with a transparent liquid form quickly enough.
-When they break, a crust forms.
+On initial stage chickenpox in newborns and infants (photo attached) manifests itself in the form of skin redness up to 12-15 mm in size.
+In this place, blisters with a transparent liquid form quite quickly.
+When they rupture, a crust forms.

-What are the symptoms of chickenpox in children?
-Chickenpox in babies develops sharply and is difficult.
+What symptoms of chickenpox may appear in children?
+Chickenpox in children develops abruptly and is severe.
 The following symptoms of chickenpox in infants are noted:

 • the appearance of general weakness;